-Stephen Davies Howard was first appointed as a Commissioner in June 2015.
-He was appointed Deputy Chief Commissioner from 1 November 2018 with his term expring on 31 October 2023.
+Stephen Davies Howard was first appointed as a Commissioner in June 2015 and was appointed Deputy Chief Commissioner from 1 November 2018.
+His current term runs from July 2023 to June 2028.

 Paula Rose QSO

-Paula Rose was appointed to the Commission in May 2017.
-Her term expires on 30 June 2024.
+Paula was appointed to the Commission in May 2017.
+Her current term expires on 30 June 2024.